mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 files in OmniGraffle or GraphViz
 {% endhighlight %}

-Puppet's going to say, "ah, you've got a cyclical dependency" and that's because Puppet actually builds a directed acyclic graph in the background of all your resources.
-As you can see here, you can actually pass `--graph` and get a crazy graph basically of all your resources and how they are related.
-So that's quite powerful, you can immediately sort of sanity check stuff like that.
+This is because Puppet builds a [directed acyclic graph](http://en.wikipedia.org/wiki/Directed_acyclic_graph) of your resources and can actually output the whole thing as a `.dot` file as you can see in the output above.

-Right, so SSH keys: you remember we had that `.ssh` folder, we had to make sure the permissions were right, add it to a certain file, well forget that because Puppet has a built-in one for that so no big deal there:
+Now that we have user and group, we need to set up our SSH keys.
+Previously, we had to create the `.ssh` folder, add our key to `authorized_keys` and make sure that the ownership and permissions were set correctly.
+With Puppet, you can forget all that and simply use the built-in `ssh_authorized_key` resource type:

 {% highlight ruby %}
 ssh_authorized_key { 'mcp-mudge':